Auto-Mech/MESS/README.md

 SLATEC and MPACK can be downloaded from their respective GitHub sites:
 SLATEC: <https://github.com/Auto-Mech/SLATEC>
 MPACK: <https://github.com/Auto-Mech/MPACK>
-and then nstalled individually in a location that your system can find them.
+These libraries should then be installed in a location that your system can find them.

-With SLATEC and MPACK installed, run build.sh, which uses cmake to compile MESS
+With SLATEC and MPACK installed, run build.sh, which uses cmake to compile MESS.
 ```
 bash build.sh
 ```